MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/two-pane-view.md

 ---
-Description: TwoPaneView is a layout control that helps you manage the display of apps that have 2 distinct areas of content.
+description: TwoPaneView is a layout control that helps you manage the display of apps that have 2 distinct areas of content.
 title: Two-pane view
 template: detail.hbs
 ms.date: 09/24/2020